parth4apple/cse15l-lab-reports/lab-report-5-week-10.md

 ## Test #2: `577.md`
 In order to find this test with different results, I put `echo $file` into my `script.sh` so that I know what file each result corresponds to before generating my `results.txt`.
-I used git diff to see there is a discrepancy on line 1062 between the implementations.
-I used vim with `:set number` (to see the line numbers) to see that the difference of output is in `test-files/577.md`
+I used `git diff, I ran diff cse15l-markdown-parse/results.txt markdown-parse/results.txt` to see there is a discrepancy on line 1062 between the implementations.
+I used vim with `:set number` (to see the line numbers) to see that the difference of output is in `test-files/577.md`.

 `577.md` contents: